 priority - Set on Expert Settings tab when running in expert mode.
 The scheduling service will launch the engine to do backups using this CPU priority.
 0==NORMAL_PRIORITY_CLASS, 1=BELOW_NORMAL_PRIORITY_CLASS, 2=IDLE_PRIORITY_CLASS.
 Default (recommended value) is 0.

-quotamb - Number of MBs of storage to allow on remote backup server(s).
+quotamb - Number of MBs of storage to allow on the remote backup server(s).

 sync - Set to 1 to always synchronize local and remote storage vault(s) and end of each backup.
-We recommend always setting this to 1, but it can be turned off (with a 0 setting) to improve performance, but you do so at your own risk.
+We recommend to always set this to 1, but it can be turned off (with a 0 setting) to improve performance, but you do so at your own risk.

 threads - Set to 1 to allow multi-threaded backups (which are much faster) -- highly recommended.
 0 disables threads.